MCT oil converts fat into fuel for better brain power

 Though a commitment to the keto diet is not a prerequisite for taking, and benefiting from, an MCT oil supplement, MCT oil is an incredibly useful tool for succeeding at the keto diet.

-Either way, keto or not, MCT oil is generally useful for healthy weight management by encouraging the body to convert fat into energy.
+Either way, keto or not, organic MCT oil is generally useful for healthy weight management by encouraging the body to convert fat into energy.

 Athletes and exercisers, whose glucose requirements are generally above average, often turn to intermittent fasting instead of full-blown keto.